Ni(COD)(DQ)

-Ni(COD)(DQ), formally known as bis(1,5-cyclooctadiene)(duroquinone)nickel(0), is an organonickel compound with the empirical formula NiC_{18}H_{24}O_{2}.
+Ni(COD)(DQ), formally known as (1,5-cyclooctadiene)(duroquinone)nickel(0), is an organonickel compound with the empirical formula NiC_{18}H_{24}O_{2}.
 It is a coordination complex composed of a nickel(0) center ligated by a 1,5-cyclooctadiene (COD) and a duroquinone (DQ) ligand.
 The compound is of interest in organometallic chemistry because despite being an 18-electron complex, Ni(COD)(DQ) exhibits reactivity not found in more common Ni(0) sources and serves as a useful precursor in homogeneous catalysis and nickel-mediated cross-coupling reactions.